playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ## React

 Unfortunately, React is not able to handle thrown errors invisibly to the user when they're thrown within a functional component.
-This is ultimately because React functional components are simply functions, which do not have an escape mechanism built into them for errors being thrown.
+As mentioned before, this is ultimately because React functional components are simply functions, which do not have an escape mechanism built into them for errors being thrown.

 ## Angular

-Luckily for Angular developers, this idea of silently swallowing errors, rather than making the page go blank, is the default behavior of a custom error handler.
+As covered before, Angular is able to ignore all errors thrown outside of the `constructor` method.
+However, if an error does occur in the `constructor` method, it's challenging ([but not impossible](https://unicorn-utterances.com/posts/angular-constructor-error-behavior#The-short-term-fix)) to sidestep.
+Because of the complexity of the code required to ignore `constructor` method errors, we won't cover it in this book.

-This isn't always ideal, however, and oftentimes you want to present an error that occurs to the user.
-We'll take a look at how to do this in the next section.
+> Want to see an official solution to this problem?
+[Star my feature request on GitHub which outlines a longer-term solution built-into Angular](https://github.com/angular/angular/issues/51941).

 ## Vue